TRADE DRESS BASICS

 Before an amendment to the Lanham Act, the USPTO once made distinctions between de facto and de jure functional features; de facto features did not automatically disqualify a trade dress application – but de jure functionality would.

 Using the snowplow example, the shape of the blade quite literally affects the plow’s ability to remove snow, so it is ineligible for Trade Dress registration.
-De facto and de jure functionality no longer are frankly anachronistic from a trademark jurisprudence perspective but these terms were once quite relevant and ubiquitous indeed.
+De facto and de jure functionality are now frankly anachronistic from a trademark jurisprudence perspective but these terms were once quite relevant and ubiquitous indeed.

 USPTO AND THE BURDEN OF PROOF OF FUNCTIONALITY

-Fundamentally, the question the examining attorney is asking is, is this Trade Dress the sort of thing that establishes a brand or was it constitutionally designed to perform an operative function?
+Fundamentally, the question the examining attorney is asking is, ‘Is this Trade Dress the sort of thing that establishes a brand or was it constitutionally designed to perform an operative function?’